Aberdeenshire Amateur Football Association

 The Aberdeenshire Amateur Football Association (AAFA) is the governing body for amateur football in the City of Aberdeen and County of Aberdeenshire in North East Scotland.
 They run the Aberdeenshire Amateur Football League and associated cup competitions.
 The association was founded in 1947 and is affiliated to the Scottish Amateur Football Association.

 Member clubs

-As of season 2019-20, the AAFA have sixty-six member clubs.
+As of season 2023-24, the AAFA have sixty member clubs.